gbernalm/autoTweetAnimals/README.md

 # autoTweetAnimals
-Set of scripts that download images, categorizes them through opencv and uses a set of pre-written comments to post images with captions on twitter.t
+Set of scripts to download, categorize and order images through opencv.
+Also, uses a set of pre-written comments to post images with captions on twitter.